 Size and Configuration

-This might be the one area where the Lynx is lacking, there’s just the half-mesh door and mesh panels at the front.
+This might be the one area where the Lynx is lacking, there are just the half-mesh door and mesh panels at the front.

-The tent is sturdy for its size, and comes with five stakes and guy lines.
-The aluminium poles are from ALPS’ special 7000 series, and quickly clip over and together for easy set up in bad weather.
+The tent is sturdy for its size and comes with five stakes and guy lines.
+The aluminum poles are from ALPS’ special 7000 series, and quickly clip over and together for easy set up in bad weather.

 Water-resistance, which might be familiar from small electronic devices and raincoats, refers means that the material on the tent is able to defend against water and penetration, but it doesn’t guarantee to let anything in.
 It just helps to stop the inside from being completely soaked, but with a large volume of water or after a long time, there’ll be leakage – both through seams and the material itself.
 It’s fine for drier climates, but unlikely to be enough if you’ve come looking for a waterproof tent, and as such all of our picks offer more protection than this.